 Tuesday, March 21, 2006

-Over the years, the elusive Erice, who has issued only three features in over three decades, has been compared to everyone from Werner Herzog to Terence Malick, but to my mind, Spirit of the Beehive plays more like the film one-shot director Charles Laughton would've made had he moved to Spain, switched to (honey-hued) color stock, traded German Expressionism for magical realism, and, of course-made another film as miraculous as 1955's Night of the Hunter.
+Over the years, the elusive Erice, who has issued only three full-length features in over three decades, has been compared to everyone from Werner Herzog to Terrence Malick, but to my mind, The Spirit of the Beehive plays more like the film one-shot director Charles Laughton would have made had he moved to Spain, switched to honey-hued color stock, traded German Expressionism for magical realism, and made another film as miraculous as 1955's Night of the Hunter.
 Erice has done just that.

 No comments: